Chapter 5: Personnel05:05:11 Faculty Promotion Process

 - Performance in relation to assigned and budgeted duties (as described in the candidate’s position description which includes a statement of the mission or purpose of the position and of the objective(s) of the nominee’s service unit, as well as the specific assigned tasks and responsibilities of the nominee).

-- The candidate’s effectiveness, as judged by his/her impact on the institution, individuals, groups, or organizations served.
-This should include documentation of the success of his/her internal and external service, in terms of improvement of communities, programs, operating agencies, production processes, or management practices.
-It should also include indications of satisfaction with the service provided by the nominee, and of the magnitude and complexity of his/her work (as opposed to perfunctory activity that does not lead to useful results).
+- The candidate’s effectiveness, as judged by their impact on the institution, individuals, groups, or organizations served.
+This should include documentation of the success of their internal and external service, in terms of improvement of communities, programs, operating agencies, production processes, or management practices.
+It should also include indications of satisfaction with the service provided by the nominee, and of the magnitude and complexity of their work (as opposed to perfunctory activity that does not lead to useful results).

 - Service/outreach work is sometimes not publishable.
 The results may be in the form of direct consultations, planning reports, or instructional time directed largely to the recipients of College service programs.
 However, certain aspects of service work are suitable for publication in professional journals.
 For example, unique techniques developed to motivate students or others or new approaches to the transfer and application of knowledge, would be of interest to peers in other public service programs.

 - Performance in the advisement and mentoring of students.